totallymoney/Engineering-Principles/README.md

 Engineering is a collaborative activity, so share, be open and help others where you can.

-- open up you code for others to collaborate with
+- open up your code for others to collaborate with
 - a problem shared is a problem solved
 - be curious and kind
 - offer your wisdom and seek it in others